mhubii/nmpc_pattern_generator/README.md

 The pattern generation itself only requires [necessary dependencies](#necessary-dependencies), while the support for the real robot and the simulation also requires [other dependencies](#other-dependencies).

 ## Build
-Once all dependencies are installed, build the project with
+Once the necessary dependencies are installed, build the project with

 ```shell
 cd nmpc_pattern_generator